Suacode-app/weSTEM-conference-2018/README.md

 Click Tools
 Click Git Manager
 Click Clone Repository
-Enter remote address as: "git://github.com/westem-conference2018/weSTEM-conference-2018.git" Local name as: "project"
+Enter remote address as: "git://github.com/westem-conference2018/weSTEM-conference-2018.git"
+Local name as: "westem"
 Click Clone
-Now, Click top left button, Click Sketches, there should be a folder called project
+Now, Click top left button and Click Sketches, there should be a folder called project
 Click it and choose one of the code files and click the play button on the top menu!
 Done!!